 Released by U.S. Secretary of State Mike Pompeo in Washington, the report kept Indonesia and Thailand on Tier 2, while the Philippines remained on Tier 1.
 Malaysia was placed on Tier 2 Watch List for the second year.
 The report identifies the best countries as Tier 1 and the worst as Tier 3.

-The designations carry consequences, Pompeo said iduring a speech at an event marking the report’s release attended by human-trafficking survivors and diplomats.
+The designations carry consequences, Pompeo said in a speech during the report’s release that was attended by human-trafficking survivors and diplomats.
 He said President Donald Trump last year restricted certain types of assistance to 22 countries ranked in Tier 3.

 “Human trafficking is a stain … on all of humanity,” Pompeo said.
 “We must hold the perpetrators of this heinous crime accountable.
 We must achieve justice for survivors as they rebuild their lives,” he said.